 Catherine graduated from Central School of Speech and Drama and has been working in the creative sector for over 15 years.
 She was a founding member of the multi lingual physical theatre company ‘Bottlefed’ creating works in London and touring in Europe, winning the Jury Prize at 100° Berlin festival at Sophiensael for their work ‘Hold Me Until You Break’.
 Shortlisted at Edinburgh Festival for a Total Theatre Award for Best Performance as an Ensemble, and winning a Lost Theatre Award for Best Direction in their production of ‘Camille’ the life of Rodin’s lover and a sculpture in her own right.

-In 2010 Catherine moved to Cornwall where she joined Miracle Theatre as part of their repertory company starting with Shakespeare’s Juliet, she has been playing a multitude of different character parts from tragedy to comedy for the last 10 years.
+In 2010 Catherine moved to Cornwall where she joined Miracle Theatre as part of their repertory company starting with Shakespeare’s Juliet, she has been playing a multitude of different character parts from tragedy to comedy for over 10 years.

 She has also worked with O-Region (Dead Monkey, Brown Willy), Canvass Theatre (A Star is Born), Owdyado (A View from the Edge), and created her own works – ‘The Wanderer and the Selkie’, an original lyrical story with musical interludes co-created with Oh My Clementine, and ‘The Grampound Murder Mystery’, an immersive site-specific theatre piece working with the Heritage Centre of Grampound and Near-Ta Theatre.